-Theory Construction and Publishing in Leading Journals (SS 2021)
+Theory Construction and Publishing in Leading Journals (SoSe 2021)

 Please note that it is not certain that "Theory Construction and Publishing in Leading Journals" will take place this semester, but we are currently talking to the MCM guest lecturers (including Prof. Dr. Kohli) regarding a suitable scheduling.
 Thank you for your comprehension.